Sales KPIs – What Every Sales Leader Needs To Track

 6. Average Order Value

-Average value of each order received.
+The average value of each order received.

-By tracking average order value leaders can see where there’s room for upsells and if certain reps consistently give large discounts.
+By tracking average order value, leaders can see where there’s room for upsells and if certain reps consistently give large discounts.

 7. Product Performance